We all know how much children make a mess of their toy rooms. Have you ever stepped on a piece of LEGO? OUCH!

 3. Stuffed Animal Toy Storage

 It goes without saying, children love having a bean bag to rest on.
-This is what makes kids love this unique toy storage idea too.
+This is why making a stuffed animal toy storage is one of the most loved toy storage ideas.
 Just fill the bean bag with your kid’s favourite collection of stuffed animals instead of foam beads that bean bags come filled with, and voila!
 You’ve got a stuffed animal toy storage.
 This way the stuffed animals stay stored out of sight and also help stuff a bean bag.
 So if your kids have a stuffed animal collection, it’s time to get a bean bag cover, which is generally quite easy to find in the back-to-college section at most stores.

 4. DIY Artwork Showcase